 The diagnosis of Trisomy 13 is just the beginning of a journey that can be challenging for any family.
 Our goal is to provide the information and options available for these babies and their families, and to be there as a support system throughout the pregnancy and beyond.

-Families who receive a prenatal diagnosis of Trisomy 13 sometimes make the difficult decision to stop the pregnancy.
-Other families choose to continue the pregnancy.
-Continuing the pregnancy does not have any known risks for the mother, other than those associated with pregnancy itself.
 The team at the Cardinal Glennon St. Louis Fetal Care Institute will help the family develop a plan of care for the pregnancy and immediate newborn period.
 That plan can include the presence of the newborn medicine team at delivery to assess the baby’s medical issues and assist with the transition after delivery.

 The decisions facing families at the time of the diagnosis of Trisomy 13 and throughout the pregnancy are difficult and personal.
 We strive to provide the options, resources, information, and support to help families make the decisions that respect and reflect their wishes on their child’s behalf.